Skip to content

 Control Description Notes

 Analyzer / curve area ClientEqCurveWidget β€” minimum 110 px tall in the docked applet, locked to the path supplied at construction (Path::Tx or Path::Rx).
 Shows log-freq grid (20 Hz–20 kHz, Β±18 dB), summed EQ response, live FFT filled-gradient analyzer (25 Hz refresh), and a peak-hold trace that decays ~10 dB/sec between updates.
 Dashed yellow vertical lines mark the radio's current TX low/high filter cutoffs (TX tile) or RX passband edges (RX tile).
+When a reference curve preset is selected, an amber semi-transparent overlay shows the target response.
 View-only in the applet; editing happens in the frameless ClientEqEditor.
 The peak-hold trace can be frozen (stops decaying) via the 'Peak Hold' button in the editor toolbar.
 The cutoff guide lines are draggable in the editor canvas to move the radio's passband in real time.

 Summed EQ response The cumulative frequency response of all enabled bands on this path.
 Appears flat when no bands alter the response; shaped when one or more bands are active.
 Dims to grey when the EQ stage is bypassed.
 Persisted via ClientEqTxBands (TX) or ClientEqRxBands (RX).